 It's sad to me that most western medicine providers on not trained in dietary and nutritional therapy.
 They are, however, well trained in medication therapy (which is sometimes the best course of action).

 Natural Treatment Options

-Common medication treatment runs the risk of possible interactions and birth defects.
+Common medication treatment runs the risk of interactions and birth defects.
 If symptoms are mild and caught early, treatment with natural supplements should be a first line defense.
 Even if treatment with antifungals is necessary for the prevention of childbirth and pregnancy complications such as preterm labor, these supplements can be used to increase medical treatment success and prevent relapse.

 Dietary Treatment - A Must

 The goal of dietary therapy in most candida diets is to starve out the yeast by depriving it of the foods likes, such as sugars and dairy.
 I have another approach as well.
-In my Candida diet we increase the foods that have been shown have antifungal properties.
+In my Candida diet we increase the foods that have been shown to have antifungal properties.
 Some of these foods are often left off of most other candida diet lists because they are high glycemic.
-In phases of pregnancy we need additional glucose to fuel fetal development so depriving the body of all carbs (even the good ones) may not be the best idea.
+In phases of pregnancy, we need additional glucose to fuel fetal development so depriving the body of all carbs (even the good ones) may not be the best idea.
 The general guidelines of my candida diet are not just about macronutrients, but about the micronutrients and lifestyles needs during pregnancy.

 Want to know more?
 Check out my eBook, "A Patient's Guide to Candida in Pregnancy."
 For a more in depth look into dietary treatment for Candida.